 - 1 tablespoon palm or brown sugar

-- 1 pound raw large shrimp (peeled )
+- 1 pound raw large shrimp (peeled, or use more chicken )

-- 12 fish balls (optional - available in the frozen section of the Asian Market)
+- 12 fish balls (totally optional – available in the frozen section of the Asian Market)

-- 1-2 cups fried tofu- (optional- available in the refrigerated section at the Asian market) sliced
+- 1-2 cups fried tofu- (totally optional- available in the refrigerated section at the Asian market) sliced

 - 3-4 cups fresh bean sprouts